logikum/md-doc-site/contents/1.0/documentation/components/locales.md

 }
 ```

-The locale values are available by `translate( key, defaultValue )` or
+The locale values are available by the `translate( key, defaultValue )` or
-`t( key, defaultValue )` functions of the controls' context using the keys of
+`t( key, defaultValue )` functions of the controls' context using the keys
-the locales:
+of the locales:

  ```javascript
 function control( ctx ) {